 AN ACT TO MAKE VARIOUS CHANGES TO THE JUVENILE LAWS.

-Amends GS 7B405 (Commencement of action).
+Amends GS 7B-405 (Commencement of action).
 Clarifies that an action is commenced when a juvenile petition is accepted by a magistrate, as described above.
-Amends GS 7B407 (Service of Summons) to clarify that a summons shall be served under GS 1A1, Rule 4.

-Amends GS 7B506 (hearing to determine need for continued nonsecure custody) to allow parties the right to introduce evidence (currently allows a specified list of parties).
-Provides that GS 7B905.1 apply to determine visitation.
+Amends GS 7B-506 (hearing to determine need for continued nonsecure custody) to allow parties the right to introduce evidence (currently allows a specified list of parties).
+Provides that GS 7B-905.1 applies to determine visitation.

 Effective October 1, 2017.

 © 2021 School of Government The University of North Carolina at Chapel Hill

 This work is copyrighted and subject to "fair use" as permitted by federal copyright law.
 No portion of this publication may be reproduced or transmitted in any form or by any means without the express written permission of the publisher.
 Distribution by third parties is prohibited.
 Prohibited distribution includes, but is not limited to, posting, e-mailing, faxing, archiving in a public database, installing on intranets or servers, and redistributing via a computer network or in printed form.
 Unauthorized use or reproduction may result in legal action against the unauthorized user.